Introduction to React for Complete Beginners

 - Use the

-to clean up when the component is unmounted. - Use
+useEffect()hook to call thetickmethod every second via the use ofsetInterval()and useclearInterval()to clean up when the component is unmounted. - Use

 const CountDown = ({ hours = 0, minutes = 0, seconds = 0 }) => {